lubuntu-team/manual/source/3/3.2/3.2.6/desktop_notifications.rst

 The :guilabel:`General Settings` tab lets you change the duration of desktop notifications and their spacing.
 The :guilabel:`Default duration` field sets how long to show a notification with a default of 10 seconds.

 If you want to deal with notification when you are away from your computer use the settings under :guilabel:`Unattended Notifications`.
 To change the max number of notifications change the :guilabel:`How many to save` field.
-To ignore particular applications type the application name in the :guilabel:`Ignore these applications` field.
+To ignore particular notification type a comma separated list composed of the top line of the notification exactly as shown in the :guilabel:`Ignore these applications` field.

 To not be disturbed by notifications check the :guilabel:`Only save notifications` checkbox.
 To show notifications on the monitor with the mouse check the :guilabel:`Show notifications on screen with the mouse` checkbox.